|

 Thomas,

-a black DSH, was the local stray, who was already in the neighbourhood
+a black domestic shorthaired cat, was the local stray, who was already

-the spring of 1999 our neighbour told us she was moving into sheltered
+later our neighbour told us she was moving into sheltered housing and

-a week (he was very wily!) and during the attempts I noticed that Thomas
+than a week (he was very wily!) and during the attempts I noticed that

 coming from severely abscessed teeth; he had three removed.
 Apart from